 This healthy pumpkin bread is so moist and perfect, you’d never guess that it wasn’t 100% indulgent.

-Another reason I like making breads like this more healthy is so that I can feel good about my daughter eating them.
+Another reason I like making quick breads with healthier ingredients is so that I can feel good about my daughter eating them.
 I feel confident that I am feeding her something that is not going to contribute to health problems later in life.

 Also, as you know, I’m not perfect when it comes to healthy eating (proof…and there’s more where that came from).
-Instead, I focus on everything in moderation and trying my best to make changes where I can.
-Whole wheat bread, whole wheat pasta, reducing the amount of butter, etc.
+Instead, I focus on everything in moderation and try my best to make changes where I can: whole wheat bread, whole wheat pasta, reducing the amount of butter, etc.

 Tasting this bread, you’d never know that it wasn’t completely indulgent.
 And that’s the best part.
 Besides the fact that it’s pummmmmpkin.